openstack/charm-deployment-guide/deploy-guide/source/upgrade-openstack.rst

 It is intended that the now upgraded charms are able to accommodate all software changes associated with the corresponding OpenStack services to be upgraded.
 A new charm will also strive to produce a service as similarly configured to the pre-upgraded service as possible.
-Nevertheless, there are still times when intervention on the part of the operator may be needed, such as when:

-* a service is removed, added, or replaced
+However, there are still times when intervention on the part of the operator may be needed, such as when an OpenStack service is removed/added/replaced or when a software bug (in the charms or in upstream OpenStack) affecting the upgrade is present.
+The next two resources cover these topics:

-* a software bug affecting the OpenStack upgrade is present in the new charm
+* the :doc:`Special charm procedures <upgrade-special>` page

-All known issues requiring manual intervention are documented on the :doc:`Known upgrade issues <upgrade-issues>` page.
-You **must** look these over.
+* the :doc:`Upgrade issues <upgrade-issues>` page

 Verify the current deployment
 -----------------------------